Exotic quantum subgroups and extensions of affine Lie algebra VOAs -- part I: Introduction

-The following observation is the starting point to how induction constrains quantum subgroups, in the affine Lie algebra categories $\cC(\fg,k)$.
-Let $\la^*$ denote the dual of $\lambda$ (more precisely, $\la^*$ is the highest weight of the contragredient module $L(\la)^\vee$ of $\fg$), $\rho$ the Weyl vector of $\fg$, and $\ka=k+h^\vee$ the shifted level.
-Here $(\la|\mu)$ denote the usual invariant bilinear form of $\fg$.
+The following observation is the starting point of how induction constrains quantum subgroups, in the affine Lie algebra categories $\cC(\fg,k)$.
+Let $\la^*$ denote the dual of $\lambda$ (more precisely, $\la^*$ is the highest weight of the contragredient $\fg^{(1)}$-module $L(\la)^\vee$), $\rho$ the Weyl vector of $\fg$, and $\ka=k+h^\vee$ the shifted level.
+Write $(\la|\mu)$ for the usual invariant bilinear form of $\fg$.